stevemk14ebr/RETools/README.md

 * Search for PE files in a raw dump and display arch + pe file size to allow manual carving quickly

 # REClass
-* Live memory C, C++, and other structure rebuilding tool
+* Live memory C, C++, and other structure rebuilding tool.
+Shows a structured view over live memory so you can see values as they change.

 # GoReSym
 * Extract GoLang function names, file paths, reconstruct user defined structures and interfaces, and print binary metadata.
 Amongst other things.